phx/signal-desktop-lockscreen/README.md

 options, or at least store the password hash in the local database to implement serverside checks rather than the clientside checks that I have implemented.
 This would end up satisfying the security requirements.
 However, until that day comes, by running this patch every time you update signal, you will have a fully-functional lockscreen as an additional privacy feature.

 I did what I could, guys.
-It's enough for me for now until someone figures out how to implement this in the native code.
+It's enough for me for now until someone figures out how to implement this in the native Signal Desktop code.